Accenture/mercury/language-packs/language-connector/README.md

 ## Pre-requisites

-JDK 1.8 (Oracle or OpenJDK) and the Maven build system.
+JDK 1.8 or higher (Oracle or OpenJDK) and the Maven build system.